Kompromat (film): Plot

 Former Spetsnaz Sagarine is called in to find the fugitive.
 He immediately suspects Svetlana of assisting him but is unable to find any evidence.
-Roussel's photo is shown on TV and his neighbors report him, so he flees and escapes into Moscow with the help of a priest who claims to be the bishop of the patriarch of Moscow in order to stop a search and prevent Roussel from being found in the trunk of his car.
+Roussel's photo is shown on TV and his neighbours report him, so he flees and escapes into Moscow with the help of a priest who claims to be the bishop of the patriarch of Moscow in order to stop a search and prevent Roussel from being found in the boot of his car.
 Roussel reaches the French Embassy but the FSB quickly determines his location.
 Roussel attempts to escape amid a loud celebration being held at the embassy but is spotted by Sagarine.
 He manages to escape with the help of Svetlana, who drives him to the Estonian border.
 They have sex and Roussel tries to convince her to come with him but she says that she still loves her husband and will remain in Russia.
 He promises that he will call her but she says that she will not answer, then he starts walking toward the border.
 Svetlana's husband Sasha hangs himself after being scolded by his father for her actions.
 Svetlana calls home but is told by her father-in-law that she does not need to remain in Russia anymore.
-Sagarine spots Roussel's flashlight and he and his men chase Roussel through the woods.
+Sagarine spots Roussel's torch and he and his men chase Roussel through the woods.
 Sagarine finds Roussel in a marsh and nearly drowns him but Roussel overpowers Sagarine and drowns him instead, then flees across the border to Estonia.
-Svetlana reads in the news that Roussel has returned to France, but when he calls she does not answer the phone.
+Svetlana reads in the news that Roussel has returned to France.
+Roussel calls Svetlana one last time but the film ends before Svetlana can answer, leaving her decision to answer the phone ambiguous and up to interpretation.